sboez/Lost_Mechanics_Test/README.md

 ## Challenges

-**Phaser :** It's the first time I'm working with this framework.
+:space_invader: **Phaser :** It's the first time I'm working with this framework.
 It was very fun, intuitive for the gameplay, most challenging for update variables because each scene is independent.

-**Mobile :** I had some trouble to find a way for fullscreen on mobile device.
+:iphone: **Mobile :** I had some trouble to find a way for fullscreen on mobile device.
 I followed [this method](http://browsergameshub.com/scale-html5-games-on-any-device/)

 ## Assets

 :loud_sound: 8-Bit sounds were picked on [OpenGameArt](https://opengameart.org/)

+## Improvements / Features

+List of some improvements I'd like to do for a personal breakout game :

+- Add animated title screen
+- Update input text for validate with enter key
+- Add difficulty levels
+- Add objects to collect
+- Update mobile device game size to see the bounce ball on the top
+- Add a scoreboard at the end
+- Update assets for a cyberbunk style

 ## Usage